Ameobea/homepage/src/blog/buliding-a-wavetable-synthesizer-with-rust-wasm-and-webaudio.md

 workletHandle.connect(ctx.destination);
 ```

 At this point, assuming everything went well, you should hear a 440hz sine wave playing.
-Since the `frequency` `AudioParm` defaults to 440 and all of the mixes default to 0, that means that we're just reading the first waveform of the first dimension (the sine wave) and all interpolation + mixing is 100% weighted to it, meaning that it's the only waveform contributing to the output sound.
+Since the `frequency` `AudioParam` defaults to 440 and all of the mixes default to 0, that means that we're just reading the first waveform of the first dimension (the sine wave) and all interpolation + mixing is 100% weighted to it, meaning that it's the only waveform contributing to the output sound.

 In order to make things more interesting, we can use an `OscillatorNode` to modulate the mix param of the first dimension.
 However, we can't just `.connect()` the oscillator directly into the mix param because their ranges differ: `OscillatorNode`s produce output signals in the range of [-1, 1], but our mix param is expecting values in the range of [0, 1].
 Luckily, we can use pre-made WebAudio nodes to perform a scale and shift of the oscillator's output frequency to map it into the correct range: